 Again, you’ll want to chat with your adventure elopement photographer about this step in the elopement checklist.
 With any location they recommend, they should also be able to tell you what permits you’ll need to elope there.
-Once you know which permits you need, we recommend applying as soon as possible.
+Once you know which permits you need, I recommend applying as soon as possible.
 Some places fill up super quickly, especially on weekends!
-We always encourage our couples to apply the moment they’re sure of their elopement location.
+I always encourage our couples to apply the moment they’re sure of their elopement location.

 Take a second and think about your top 3 priorities for your adventure elopement day.

-Our recommendation is to take some time on this step in the elopement checklist, because ultimately everything else in your planning process will be impacted by this step.
+My recommendation is to take some time on this step in the elopement checklist, because ultimately everything else in your planning process will be impacted by this step.

 Ahhh such a fun step in the elopement checklist!
 Now that you know where and when you’re eloping, you’re in the perfect position to figure out what you wear!
 You’ll definitely want to take the season into consideration when choosing your elopement attire.